wimika/moneyguaed-xamarin/README.md

 1. Obtain a partner Id from Wimika RMS Technologies

-2. Implement a REST API endpoint that exposes [Wimika Partner Bank Service API](https://wimika.gitbook.io/wimika-partner-bank-api-documentation/)
+2. Implement a REST API endpoint that exposes [Wimika Partner Bank Service API](https://wimika.gitbook.io/wimika-partner-bank-api-documentation/), provide your service url to Wimika RMS Technologies

 3. Embed Wimika Moneyguard in your Android Application